Copa Príncipe de Asturias ACB

 The Copa Príncipe de Asturias ACB (ACB Prince of Asturias Cup) was a basketball tournament played with teams of Liga ACB between 1986 and 1991.
-The 1985 tournament was called Copa Asociación (Association Cup) or Torneo de la ACB (ACB Tournament).
+The 1985 tournament was called Copa de la Asociación de Clubs (Association of Clubs Cup) or Torneo de la ACB (ACB Tournament).
 Since the next season to its end, it was called Copa Príncipe de Asturias.